jamieli6741/NGTEOT/README.md

 # NGTEOT
-No Groud Truth Evaluation for Object Tracking
+No Ground Truth Evaluation for Object Tracking